Speech and Language Clinics

 A suggestion box is available in room 109 and clients and families may leave written suggestions in that box.

 The WSU Speech and Language Clinics do not participate in any insurance programs.
-Fees are based on a semester schedule (one fee for the entire semester) and range from $25 to $100 per semester.
+Fees are based on a semester schedule (one fee for the entire semester).

 Please call/leave a message in the supervisor's office if you need to cancel a scheduled appointment at 313-993-7430.
 Please be aware the frequent cancellations may result in a loss of service for your family member.
 Consistent attendance is required to meet the goals of our clinics.
 We cannot "hold" a schedule for extended vacations, illness, or hospitalizations.